hive-engine/nitrous/src/app/help/en/welcome.md

 Here you have the option to be part of something from the start and get a decent stake does not cost much here in the beginning stages.

-LASSECASH is like HIVE, you can blog from either www.lassecash.com, www.steemit.com or any other condenser site, as long as you use the ‘lassecash’ tag in your post’s tags box, then the post will appear at the STEEM blokchain and on the LASSECASH condenser site.
+LASSECASH is like HIVE, you can blog from either www.lassecash.com, hive.blog or any other condenser site, as long as you use the ‘lassecash’ tag in your post’s tags box, then the post will appear at the HIVE blokchain and on the LASSECASH condenser site.

 Purpose of LASSECASH
 --